takieddine17/Robot-Simulator/README.md

 ## 🤖 About the Simulator

-This is a simulator that depicts the movement of robots in a controlled area to observe how thye interact with one another.
+This is a simulator that depicts the movement of robots in a controlled area to observe how they interact with one another.

 ### Key Features
-- Online multiplayer using Unity Relay and Netcode for GameObjects
+- Add as many robots as desired
-- Character selection with unique stats (pace, shooting, dribbling)
+- Simulate them moving and stopping
-- Real-time ping meter and latency handling
+- Add obstacles in the arena
-- Dynamic UI for lobby, match, and results screens
+- Remove robots from the arena
-- Immersive sound effects and animations
+- Collision with the outer wall and obstacles

 ---